enegalan/logget-doc/docs/getting-started/quick-start.md

   https://example.com
 ```

-This command will:
+This command:
-- Capture console logs and network requests
+- Captures console logs and network requests
-- Output in JSON format
+- Outputs in JSON format
-- Save to `results.json`
+- Saves to `results.json`
-- Send a custom Authorization header
-- Include a session cookie
+- Includes authentication headers and cookies
-- Wait up to 60 seconds for the page to load
+- Waits up to 60 seconds for page load
-- Wait 5 seconds after page load
+- Waits 5 seconds after page load

 ## Next Steps

 - Explore the [Command Reference](../commands/overview) for all available options
 - Learn about [Output Formats](../output-formats/json) in detail
-- Check out [Examples](../use-cases/examples) for more use cases
+- Check out [Use Cases](../use-cases/examples) for more examples